richardk100/Optimal-Power-Output-over-24-hours/README.md

-# Optimal Power Output Over 24 Hours
+# Maximizing Cumulative Power Output of a Wind Farm Over a 24-Hour Period

 ## Project Overview